 Before you do anything, get a binder.
-You can add a planner in here or use your current way to plan, such as digital or software, but either way, you need a homeschool mom binder to store certain contents in.
-You’ll be putting all your information in this bad boy, even your notes when preparing your lesson plans.
+You can add a planner here or use your current way to plan, such as digital or software, but either way, you need a homeschool mom binder to store specific contents.
+You’ll be putting all your information in this bad boy, even your notes, when preparing your lesson plans.

 And before I dive into lesson planning tips, here’s the simplest way of all: Save yourself some time and buy a curriculum that has the lesson plan with it.
 When you do this, you know exactly how much you are supposed to accomplish every day.
 You won’t have any preparation to do other than glancing over the lessons and knowing what you’ll be covering each day and week.

 But if you can’t afford a particular program with lesson plans included or you just don’t find one that you like, try to find a curriculum that is simple to divide up throughout the year and do daily.
 One that’s very homeschool-friendly to use.

 For example, when I say homeschool-friendly to use, I mean this: Our elementary science book we’re doing as a family has quick, concise lessons that are short enough to do in a day.
 That’s real easy for me.
 If I wish to extend it or dive deeper, I will find a video or a book that furthers their learning on the topic.
 Since we do science two days a week, we’ll get two lessons done each week, and that’s perfect for our family.
 Easy and simple.

 You could also find curricula that’s easy enough just doing one page a lesson.
 Perhaps a lesson has multiple pages in it.
 You could just do one page a day and that’s all.
 The more user-friendly the curriculum like this is – meaning the simpler you can make planning out your year using this curriculum – the easier the lesson plans are going to be.